blutui/dev.blutui.com/src/pages/docs/canvas/tags/block.md

 A block provides a way to change how a certain part of a template is rendered but it does not interfere in any way with the logic around it.

-Let’s take the following example to illustrate how a block works and more importantly, how it does not work:
+Let's take the following example to illustrate how a block works and more importantly, how it does not work:

 ```canvas {% process=false %}
 {# base.html #}